From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training

 \paragraph{GFlowNets.} GFlowNets are originally defined in discrete space \citep{bengio2021foundations}, but were generalized to general measure spaces in \citep{lahlou2023theory}, who proved the correctness of objectives in continuous time and experimented with using them to train diffusion models as samplers.
 However, the connection between GFlowNets and diffusion models had already been made informally by \citet{malkin2023gflownets} for samplers of Boltzmann distributions and by \citet{zhang2022unifying} for maximum-likelihood training, and the latter showed a connection between detailed balance and sliced score matching, which has a similar flavor to our \Cref{prop:db_implies_compatibility}.
 GFlowNets are, in principle, more general than diffusion models with Gaussian noising, as the state space may change between time steps and the transition density does not need to be Gaussian, which has been taken advantage of in some applications \citep{volokhova2024towards,phillips2024metagfn}.

 \paragraph{Accelerated integrators for diffusion models.} We remark that there has been great interest in developing accelerated sampling methods for diffusion models and the related continuous normalizing flows \citep[\eg,][]{shaul2024bespoke,pandey2024efficient}.
 In particular, one can consider higher-order integrators for the associated \emph{probability flow ODE}~\citep{song2021score} or integrate parts of the SDE analytically~\citep{zhang2022fast}.
 However, we note that this research is concerned with accelerating \emph{inference}, not training, of diffusion models and thus orthogonal to our research.
+While \citet{denker2024deft} and \citet{venkatraman2024amortizing} explored subsampling strategies for the gradient estimators to reduce memory costs, they did not analyze the effect of randomized time steps.
 For generative modeling, one has access to samples from the target distribution, allowing the use of simulation-free denoising score matching for training.
 For sampling problems without access to samples, diffusion-based methods, such as those outlined in the previous paragraphs, need to rely on costly simulation-based objectives.
 However, our findings show that we can significantly accelerate these simulations during training with a negligible drop in inference-time performance.